transitiv/transitiv-nagios-plugins/README.md

   latest available version by querying the WordPress API.
 The site must include a generator meta tag in order for the plugin to ascertain the currently installed version (this is the default in most themes).
+* `check_apcupsd_ups.pl` Checks the status of a UPS using apcupsd.
+  Alerts will also be generated if the load percentage on the UPS exceeds that specified by the warning and critical command line arguments.
+Performance data is returned for various attributes, including load, line voltage, battery charge, temperature, output voltage and battery voltage.
+* `check_linux_memory.pl` A simple plugin that checks the amount of physical memory available to applications on a Linux system.

 ## Installation